Postselected quantum hypothesis testing: Introduction

 \subsection{Setting}

 In this work, we propose a variant of quantum hypothesis testing that adds an additional, `inconclusive' measurement outcome, allowing us to abstain from discriminating the states if we are not sufficiently confident in the result.
 This can be motivated, for instance, by an experimental situation in which a `no detection' event occurs, that is, a detector responsible for distinguishing two states fails to recognise either of them.
+More generally, a motivation to consider such a setting could be any situation where avoiding a wrong result is of utmost importance, even if this means having to repeat the trial many times, such as would be the case e.g.\ with medical diagnoses.

 To be specific, let us consider the case of quantum state discrimination.
 Given either of the two states $\rho$ or $\sigma$, we perform a \emph{three}-outcome measurement $M = \{ M_1, M_2, M_? \}$.
 The first two outcomes are as before --- outcome 1 corresponds to the guess `$\rho$' and outcome 2 corresponds to the guess `$\sigma$' --- while the third outcome `?' is designated as an inconclusive result, that is, a case in which we are unable to decisively distinguish the hypotheses.
 There is therefore some probability that our attempt to perform hypothesis testing fails: this probability is $\Tr M_? \rho$ when measuring $\rho$, and $\Tr M_? \sigma$ when measuring $\sigma$.